ethereum-optimism/superchain-ops/tasks/sep/004-fpac-upgrade/README.md

 5. Generate the `input.json` with `just generate-input`

+6. Prepare the periphery infrastructure.

+   - Point the `op-challenger` and `dispute-mon` towards the new `DisputeGameFactory` contract proxy, deployed in step 3.
+   - Point the `op-proposer` towards the new `DisputeGameFactory` contract proxy, deployed in step 3.

+7. Collect signatures for the `OptimismPortal` proxy upgrade.

+8. Execute the `OptimismPortal` proxy upgrade, enabling dispute-game based withdrawals on the network.

 ## Approving the Transaction

 ### 1. Update repo and move to the appropriate folder for this rehearsal task: